Xander1233/Xander1233/README.md

  - [How to reach me](https://github.com/Xander1233/Xander1233/blob/latest/CONTACT.md)

 ### 🌱 About me
 I am 17 years old and living in Germany.
 I am in the 11th grade on a local high school.
-One of my intensified courses is practical computer science.
+One of my intensified courses is practical computer science with very good grades (America: A+, A | Germany: 15, 14 / 1+, 1)

 ---